 The advantage of DVL is that latency can be reduced for critical control flows and packet loss can be eliminated without head-of-line blocking or congestion spreading.
 If PFC is needed, it typically is only needed on the congested flow queue.
 The offending flows will be delayed enough to allow end-to-end congestion control, such as ECN, to take effect.
 The temporary bursts of the offending flows are absorbed by the coordinated congested flow queues between peers in the fabric.
-Simulation results have shown that DVL significantly reduces flow completion times by dramatically reducing the use of PFC in the network.
+Simulation results have shown that DVL significantly reduces flow completion times by eliminating head-of-line blocking and by dramatically reducing the use of PFC in the network.